CallumBoase/plasmic-supabase/README.md

 In advanced cases, you can disable server-side fetch and cache for a `SupabaseProvider` component by setting the `disableServerSideFetch` prop to `true`.

-For a deep-dive into ISR / SSG with plasmic-supabase, see [THIS VIDEO](https://drive.google.com/open?id=15DSD0aEjvwuS1JWzmKVmYqcSJUwcmDyf&usp=drive_fs)
+For a deep-dive into ISR / SSG with plasmic-supabase in Plasmic with Nextjs Loader API implementation, see [THIS VIDEO](https://drive.google.com/open?id=15DSD0aEjvwuS1JWzmKVmYqcSJUwcmDyf&usp=drive_fs)

 ### `createClient` Supabase methods
 4x createClient methods are exported from `plasmic-supabase` to use in your project code if you require them.